Monday, 25 May 2026

-It is now commonplace to start the ideation process by prompting generative AI tools, such as ChatGPT, rather than search engines, such as Google.
-This is because ideators tend to use longer, more complex search terms instead of concise generic keywords.
-And so, whereas Google is typically used for direct questions or transactions, ChatGPT is used for brainstormin ideas including summarising information, drafting materials and making comparisons.
-Google, however, has responded to the bots challenge by offering AI functionality to its traditional search engine.
-Yet depending on the prompt, an AI search engine might work better for ideators, but not always.
-That is, in many ways, AI search engines work with the same fundamental information as traditional search engines.
-This highlights the human factor and the need to recognise the non-technological side of innovation.
-That is, the human factor in innovation might be overlooked or undervalued, an issue the workshop tries to address.
+It is now commonplace to start the ideation process by prompting generative AI tools, such as ChatGPT, rather than using traditional search engines, such as Google.
+And so, whereas Google is typically used for direct questions (Q&A), ChatGPT is used to generate text and images based on conversational interaction which makes the chatbot a handy and speedy tool for idea generation.
+Google, however, has responded to the chatbot challenge by offering AI functionality to its traditional search engine, aka "AI mode".
+Yet, depending on the context, a traditional search engine might work as well as, or even better than ChatGPT.
+That is, in many ways, search engines work with the same fundamental information as traditional search engines.
+This highlights the interaction between people and AI tools and the need to recognise the non-technological side of the design process, including privacy and ethical risks in AI projects.
+That is to say, the role of the human factor in innovation might be overlooked or undervalued in the AI matrix of speed and efficiency - an issue the workshop tries to address.

 No comments: